• +91-9319661668

 Once the counter reply is prepared, it must be filed with the trademark office.
 Along with the counter reply, the necessary fee and any required supporting documents must also be submitted.

-It is important to note that the counter-reply is the final opportunity for the applicant to present evidence and arguments in support of the registration of their trademark, so it is crucial that the counter-reply is well-prepared, well-supported by evidence, and legally sound.
+It is important to note that the counter-reply is the final opportunity for the applicant to present evidence and arguments in support of the registration of their trademark, so the counter-reply must be well-prepared, well-supported by evidence, and legally sound.

-After the counter reply is filed, the trademark office will review the opposition and counter reply, and make a decision on whether to register the trademark.
+After the counter reply is filed, the trademark office will review the opposition and counter reply, and decide on whether to register the trademark.
 The decision may take several months, and the outcome will have a significant impact on the applicant’s ability to register their trademark.